Syracuse Hancock International Airport Coronavirus (COVID-19) Information

 New York State Travel Restrictions

-Beginning April 1, 2021; domestic travelers will no longer be required to quarantine upon entering New York State.
-See the Governor’s full press release here.
+As of April 10, 2021; all travelers (both domestic and international) are no longer required to quarantine upon entering New York State.
+See the updated guidance here.

 As of March 3, 2021, the New York State Department of Health no longer requires a quarantine or test-out for domestic travelers who have received a full vaccination within the past 90 days.
 International travelers must continue to follow CDC (Centers for Disease Control) quarantine guidance.